mikouaji/docker-dev-starter/README.md

 You don't have to use both DB setups that are defined in `php` and also using a DB config from `php` inside `node` will work fine.

 Most of that stuff can be changed and commented out.

+## More

+Feel free to use and ask any questions